Share this post on:

 Responsiveness Style

 Responsive people are others-oriented, meaning they listen to others and show a general concern for their success.
-They are helpful, compassionate, friendly, sincere, and considerate of the feelings of others.
+They are helpful, compassionate, friendly, sincere, and considerate of others’ feelings.

 An individual’s level of Assertiveness and Responsiveness determines their Social Style.